 Today I am sharing a delicious recipe I found online a few years ago for “Orange Meringue Kisses” (from Saveur Magazine).
+These light meringues with a hint of orange are fantastic!

 Do you like to eat meringues?
 I do.
 There’s something about a “light as air cookie” with a crunchy exterior that I find quite lovely!
 The original recipe called for sandwiching two of the meringues together with a “glue” of white chocolate, but I decided to let them stand on their own as a single meringue.
 I fancied them up a bit by dipping the bottoms of the meringue in a semi-sweet chocolate mixture, then decorating with additional semi-sweet chocolate, and finished them with a white chocolate drizzle.
 Chocolate and orange is a favorite flavor combination of mine, and this pairing proved to be no exception.
 Delicious!